The Gospel of Radicalism

 What do you think of the bleeders?
 Does it seem to you that they were from a primitive and ignorant age?
 Well, guess how your descendants are going to think about our generation in a few hundred years!
 Unless you can break from the clamor of popular opinions, you are doomed to that fate.

-All of the social, sexual, and political norms that people now hold dear will someday be gone and will look as archaic as praying to the gods of wind and rain.
+All of the social and political norms that people now hold dear will someday be gone and will look as archaic as praying to the gods of wind and rain.
 Rationalize anything you want, but most people are living in ways that will be pitied by future generations.
 The fashion of this world will pass away.
 And it will not be missed.

 Look at our history: 6,000 years of wars, famines, epidemics, and nonstop emotional misery.
 Dear God, isn’t it time to question the rules we’ve been living under?